smatechnologies/OpCon-Twilio-PhoneCalls/README.md

 ![TwilioPhone](/img/TwilioNumber.png)

 # Instructions
-After you have recorded the necessary Twilio information, you can start configuring script below.
+After you have recorded the necessary Twilio information, you can start configuring the OpCon process below.

 ## OpCon Job Setup <a name="JobSetup"></a>
 These notifications will be managed by an OpCon Schedule with on-demand multi-instance Jobs which will trigger the phone calls.
 Notification Manager will be setup to "Send OpCon/xps Events" adding the on-demand Jobs to the Schedule.